Community Housing Master Agreement

 - managing project properties.

-These measures reflect the state government’s expectations and priorities of providing affordable housing for people on low to moderate incomes, including vulnerable households needing support to maintain their tenancy.
+KPIs measure how community housing is providing accommodation that is affordable for people on very low to moderate incomes, prioritising vulnerable households needing support to maintain their tenancy.
 Benchmarks are set according to the business of the community housing provider.

 Core operating policies and procedures